// Digital Forensics

 Forensic Capabilities

-• Host forensics — Windows, Linux, macOS: disk imaging, artefact analysis, deleted file recovery, user activity reconstruction
+• Host forensics — Windows, Linux, macOS: disk imaging, artefact analysis, deleted file recovery, and user activity reconstruction

 Evidence Standards